 - Free apps are overflowing with lots of advertising.
 That can quickly disengage people.
 Thankfully, it’s easily fixed, just pay for the no-adverts version if it has one.

 - Apps using good gamification principles can help us take more steps and do more healthy activity by rewarding us with badges, points and superpowers, but none of that matters if we can circumvent the activity by buying those rewards with money!

 Better apps and online portals will arrive because to make better ones will get easier.
 Some already include heart rate goals and hourly move goals, drawing on the data that Apple and similar wearables collect and the robustness around accountability will improve.
 In a nutshell, the more those devices collect, the more creative, and helpful the Challenges around them can be.
 Layer on a local fitness professional to the mix, and you could well have a very beneficial programme.

 Something that works is better than nothing.

-Something that doesn’t work is worse than nothing, because it wastes people’s time, lots of time often, and it disheartens them.
+Something that doesn’t work is worse than nothing, because it wastes people’s time, lots of time often, and it turns them off trying anything else.